luisdiazhr/3D-Object-Tracking/README.md

 # 3D-Object-Tracking

 ## 1. Match 3D objects

+This is implemented in the method `matchBoundinBoxes` in `camFusion_Student.cpp`.
+In order to track pairs of bound box IDs, a variable mmap of type `std::multimap<int,int>` is used.
+Once the multimap is complete, I count the greatest number of matches in the multimap, where each element is `{key=currBoxID, val=prevBoxID}`.
+I used a threshold  of 30 as a minimum amount of keypoint correspondences to determine whether the bounding boxes are indeed the same.

 *Lines 224-284 in camFusion_Student.cpp*

-As suggested, I used a `std::multimap<int,int>` to track pairs of bounding box IDs.
-I then counted the keypoint correspondences per box pair to determine the best matches between frames.
-Count the greatest number of matches in the multimap, where each element is `{key=currBoxID, val=prevBoxID}`

 ## 2. Compute lidar-based TTC
 *Lines 202-221 in camFusion_Student.cpp*